TonnoBelloSnello/microrabbit/README.md

     test: str

 @Client.on_message("queue_name")
-async def handler(data: Union[Message, int]):
+async def handler(data: Union[Message, int]) -> Union[Message, int]:
-    # if the message is not a valid Message object or an int, an error will be raised
     print(data.test)
-    return response_data
+    return data # Could be a Message object or an int, you can return any serializable object or any BaseModel object

 ```